Schengen Area: Temporary border controls

 A Schengen member state is permitted to reinstate border controls with another Schengen member state for a short period where there is a serious threat to that state's "public policy or internal security" or when the "control of an external border is no longer ensured due to exceptional circumstances".
 When such risks arise out of foreseeable events, the state in question must notify the European Commission in advance and consult with other Schengen states.

 The introduction of temporary controls at internal borders is a prerogative of the member states.
 Although the European Commission may issue an opinion about the necessity and proportionality of introducing temporary controls at internal borders, it cannot veto or override such a decision if it is taken by a member state.

-In April 2010, Malta introduced temporary checks due to Pope Benedict XVI's visit.
-It reimposed checks in 2015 in the weeks surrounding the Commonwealth Heads of Government Meeting.

-Estonia introduced temporary checks in September 2014 due to the visit of US President Barack Obama.

-In response to the European migrant crisis in 2015, several Schengen countries set up border controls.

-In November 2017, Germany introduced temporary checks on flights arriving from Greece.
-Between November 2017 and February 2018, of the 280,000 passengers on flights from Greece who were checked on arrival in Germany, 270 were denied entry into Germany.
-On 12 May 2018, Germany ended the temporary checks on incoming flights from Greece.

-In 2019, Denmark set up border controls with Sweden due to serious attacks by Swedish citizens.
-The controls were scheduled to be in force for six months.